kohan14/Portfolio-App-Frontend/README.md

 * Sending form content via http post request and then forwarding the content as email message with ASP.NET Core Web Api SMTP Client.
 * Simple download file stream from backend server to user via http get request

+I've learned much about responsive design and DRY principles (i've seen how messy my code became when i've continuously repeated myself mainly with css), and overall Angular app structure.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.